isomerpages/gb-assist/pages/solutionrepo/solution109.md

 N.A. for non-SMEs

 #### Things to Note
-Automatic cleaning and heating function
+Automatic cleaning
-Time and heating presetting function.
+-Time and heating presetting function.
 Eg. 15 minutes cooking time, like a microwave

 #### Contact Information